sujitParte/Rock-Paper-Scissors-Game-Java/README.md

 # Rock-Paper-Scissors-Game-Java
-This git repository contains code for rock,paper,scissors game in java.
+This git repository contains code for <br> rock-paper-scissors game in java.
+By - Sujit Parte